-As part of a nationally run campaign, Operation Sceptre provides a snapshot of some of the valuable work already being done across Nottingham and Nottinghamshire between police, partners, and the local community to tackle this issue and keep people safe.
+As part of a nationally run campaign, Operation Sceptre provides a snapshot of the valuable year-round work undertaken across Nottinghamshire by police, partners, and the local community, on tackling the issue of knife crime.

-A range of proactive policing and public engagement work, focusing on educating people, especially young people, about the consequences of knife carrying, will be undertaken.
+Throughout this week of action, we shine a light on a range of proactive policing and public engagement work being undertaken with a focus on educating people, especially young people, about the consequences of carrying a knife.

-The recently updated 2019 Offensive Weapons Act makes it illegal to possess dangerous weapons in private, including knuckledusters, zombie knives and death star knives.
+The updated 2019 Offensive Weapons Act makes it illegal to possess dangerous weapons in private, including knuckledusters, zombie knives, telescopic truncheons, and death star knives.

-Carry a knife in public without good reason - unless it's a knife with a folding blade three inches long (7.62cm) or less, e.g. a Swiss Army knife
+Possess a knife in a public place without good reason - unless it's a knife with a folding blade three inches long (7.62cm) or less, e.g., a Swiss Army knife

 Use any knife in a threatening way

 Hold or carry a knife for use by someone else

 Buy or sell any type of prohibited knives

 Sell a knife to anyone under the age of 18